 1937 was a year of great change in Gibson’s banjo line.
 Mastertone models 4, 6, Granada, Florentine, and All American were discontinued and replaced with the new top–tension styles 7, 12, and 18.
-Of the previous Mastertone models, only style 3 survived; its price was lowered from $100 to $75 and, in keeping with Gibson’s new fashion for naming instruments after their prices, was renamed style 75.
+Of the previous Mastertone models, only style 3 survived; its price was lowered from $100 to $75 and, in keeping with Gibson’s new fashion for naming instruments after their retail prices, was renamed style 75.

 Photos courtesy of an anonymous collector.